-The E-rate program is operated by Universal Service Administration Company (USAC), which has a core focus of providing underfunded organizations access to affordable technology and security services.
-This includes schools, libraries and rural healthcare organizations.
+The E-rate program is operated by Universal Service Administration Company (USAC), which has a core focus of providing underfunded verticals the access to affordable technology and security services.
+This includes schools, libraries, rural healthcare organizations and more.

 USAC provides a yearly Eligible Services List (ESL), which outlines which types of products and services can be procured via E-rate program discounts.

 SonicWall and E-rate